 Each STL formula can be represented by an Abstract Syntax Tree (AST) \cite{Li2021ast}.
-In an AST, nodes represent syntactic elements: leaf nodes correspond to predicates or $\top$, while non-leaf nodes correspond to logical and temporal operators.
+In an AST, nodes represent syntactic elements: leaf nodes correspond to predicates or $\top$, non-leaf nodes correspond to logical and temporal operators.
 Edges encode the relationships between operators and their operands in each subformula.
-Unary operators (Negation, Always, Eventually) have one child node, while binary operators (And, Or, Until) have two.
-To represent and reason about the robustness more systematically, we represent the robustness computation as a tree.
-Building on the AST, we define the \robustnesstree (\RT) of a formula $\phi$, at time $t$ as $\mathcal{T}_{\phi,t} = (\mathcal{N}_{\phi,t}, \mathcal{E}_{\phi,t})$, where $\mathcal{N}_{\phi,t}$ is the set of nodes, obtained by extending each AST node with the explicit time index at which the corresponding operator or predicate is evaluated during robustness computation, and $\mathcal{E}_{\phi,t}$ is the set of directed edges encoding parent–child relationships in the time-indexed structure.
-Placing the signal's predicate robustness values $h_\predicate(\signal)$ to leaf nodes of $\mathcal{T}_{\phi,t}$, and replacing each operator with its function defined in the quantitative semantics, the tree exactly mirrors the robustness computation for $\rob(\signal, \phi, t)$, when operations from the leaf nodes to the root node of the tree are followed.
-Moreover, for any subformula $\phi_i$ and $t'$ appearing in the formula, the subtree $\mathcal{T}_{\phi_i, t'}$ corresponds to $\rho(\signal, \phi_i, t')$.
+Unary operators have one child node, while binary operators have two.
+To reason about the robustness more systematically, we represent the robustness computation as a tree.
+Building on the AST, we define the \robustnesstree (\RT) of $\phi$, at time $t$ as $\mathcal{T}_{\phi,t} = (\mathcal{N}_{\phi,t}, \mathcal{E}_{\phi,t})$, where $\mathcal{N}_{\phi,t}$ is the set of nodes, obtained by extending each AST node with the time index at which the corresponding operator or predicate is evaluated during robustness computation, and $\mathcal{E}_{\phi,t}$ is the set of directed edges encoding parent–child relationships in the time-indexed structure.
+Placing the signal's predicate robustness values $h_\predicate(\signal)$ at leaf nodes of $\mathcal{T}_{\phi,t}$, and replacing each operator with its function defined in the quantitative semantics, the tree mirrors the robustness computation for $\rob(\signal, \phi, t)$ when evaluating from leaf to root.
+For a subformula $\phi_i$ and $t'$ of $\phi$, the subtree $\mathcal{T}_{\phi_i, t'}$ corresponds to $\rho(\signal, \phi_i, t')$.